Lifestyle in Santiago

 Shopping enthusiasts will be delighted to know that Santiago is home to one of Latin America's largest shopping malls, Costanera Center.
 Other highlights include Alto Las Condes and Parque Arauco, both on Kennedy Avenue.
 Many of the high fashion stores, as well as great restaurants and art galleries, can be found in Alonso de Cordova and Nueva Costanera streets.

 Expats looking for something special to send home might just find what they're looking for at Los Dominicos Handicraft Village, right next to the Los Dominicos metro station.
-Jewellery and other unique handmade items are available here at bargain prices.
-Other places to shop for gifts include Centro Cultural Palacio La Moneda, Patio Bellavista and Constitucion 8 in Barrio Bellavista.
+Jewellery and other unique handmade items are available at this artisanal centre at bargain prices.
+Other places to shop for gifts include Centro Cultural Palacio La Moneda and Patio Bellavista.

 Eating out in Santiago

 While Chilean cuisine might not be as exciting as that of some of its regional neighbours, there is certainly something to suit everyone’s tastes in Santiago.
-With a long coastline, it goes without saying that seafood is popular and of an excellent quality.
-Chile is also known for its excellent wines, and expats can enjoy exploring the various vineyards around Santiago.
+With a long coastline, quality seafood is a popular choice.
+Chile is also known for its excellent wines, and expats often enjoy exploring the various vineyards around Santiago.

-Barrio Bellavista and Providencia have a number of great drinking and eating out options for Santiago’s expats.
-Many expats also enjoy making the hour-long journey to the coastal town of Valparaíso for the cheap and delicious seafood on offer there.
+Barrio Bellavista and nearby areas have great drinking and eating-out options for Santiago’s expats.
+Many enjoy making the hour-long journey to the coastal town of Valparaíso for the cheap and delicious seafood on offer there.

 Nightlife in Santiago

-Bellavista and Providencia are areas frequented by Santiago’s partygoing crowd due to their many restaurants and bars.
-The Vitacura and Suecia neighbourhoods are also popular nightlife spots with plenty of bars and clubs.
-Expats should be careful in these areas at night.
+Providencia, Vitacura and Suecia are neighbourhoods frequented by Santiago’s party-going crowd due to their many restaurants, clubs and bars.
+It's important to always take care when partying and expats should be careful in these areas at night.

 Sports and outdoor activities in Santiago

 Expats living in Santiago will be perfectly placed to make the most of a diverse range of outdoor and sporting activities.
-Beautiful beaches lie just an hour drive away from the city.
-Those who prefer the cold will also be just a stone's throw away from the Andes mountain range and its many snow and ski lodges.
+Beautiful beaches lie just an hour's drive away from the city, and those who prefer the snow will be happy to know the Andes Mountain range and its many ski lodges is a stone's throw away.

-Santiago also boasts an extensive network of bicycle and pedestrian paths along the Mapocho river, and there are a number of beautiful parks and green spaces scattered around the city for expats to enjoy.
+Santiago also boasts an extensive network of bicycle and pedestrian paths along the Mapocho river.
+The numerous beautiful parks and green spaces scattered provide relief from the urban environment and are great for families and young people to enjoy.